How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Method 1: Full Device Reset and Fresh Pairing

-If the steps above did not fully resolve the issue, performing a complete earbud factory reset before re-pairing is the next best approach.
+If the steps above didn’t fully resolve the issue, try a complete earbud factory reset before re-pairing.
 This clears any saved pairing memory stored on the earbuds themselves.

 Step 1: Place both earbuds in their charging case.